Best practices

 If you’re still unable to receive Google Wallet notifications, your Google Wallet may be set to a different Google account than the one with the pass that you are trying to send notifications to.

-This is common for individuals with multiple emails on their device, such as work and personal accounts.
 To switch accounts you can tap the profile icon in the top right corner of the Google Wallet app, or swipe through the account icons vertically to switch between them.